moby-it/useless-dragon/README.md

 Arcane Channeling | Increased effectiveness for elemental spells and abilities when in Normal Stance.
 Vampiric Strikes	| Convert a percentage of damage dealt by Basic Attacks and Power Strikes into Health when in Aggressive Stance.
 Guardian's Aura	 | Provide damage reduction to nearby allies when in Defensive Stance.
-Quick Reflexes	| Gain a chance to dodge incoming attacks when in Normal Stance.

 ## Items

 In this game monsters will drop **Items** regarding what they carry when they fight you.
-Items are also stance related.
+Items might also be stance related.

-Here are some example items:
+Here are how some example items might look like:

  Name | Description
 ------------|---------------